gl-inet/docs3.x/docs/setup/gl-ax1800/vpn.md

 ## VPN Policies

-Please refer to the links below for the detailed setup instruction:
+Please refer to the link below for the detailed setup instruction:

 - [**VPN Policies**](../../../tutorials/vpn_policies/)